-Accidental or experimental detonation of atomic weapons that contain plutonium under conditions such that the degree of criticality produced is insignificant may create an immediate and a residual or delayed plutonium health hazard.
-Uranium, which is also consistently present, is not a radioactive health hazard.
+Accidental or experimental detonation of small atomic weapons under conditions such that the degree of criticality produced is insignificant may create an immediate and a residual or delayed plutonium health hazard.
 The immediate hazard is associated with the inhalation of plutonium during cloud passage and on the basis of theoretical considerations appears to be relatively insignificant.
-The delayed hazard results from residual plutonium deposited in the fall-out pattern, which may produce chronic contamination over a long period of time.
-The magnitude of the residual hazard is not easily evaluated on a theoretical basis, since it depends on a number of parameters which are not readily established.
-Theoretical · curves for maximum allowable air concentrations as a function of time of exposure, based on the assumption of a maximum permissible level of 0.008 μ c of plutonium in the lung and a maximum permissible total body level of $0.5 \ \mu g$, have been developed.
-These curves may be quite useful in assessing the magnitude of the immediate and residual hazards.
-Suggestions are made as to the course of action that should be followed in the event of an accidental detonation of the type under consideration.
+The delayed hazard results from residual plutonium deposited in the fall-out pattern, which may produce chronic contamination over a long The magnitude of the residual hazard is not period of time. easily evaluated on a theoretical basis, since it depends on a number of parameters which are not readily established.
+Theoretical curves for maximum allowable air concentrations as a function of time of exposure, based on the assumption of a maximum permissible level of 0.008 μc of plutonium in the lung and a maximum permissible total body level of 0.5 μg, have been developed.
+These curves may be quite useful in assessing the magnitude of the immediate and re-Suggestions are made as to the course of sidual hazards. action that should be followed in the event of an accidental detonation of the type under consideration.

--3-

-• . -. .